 8. Emphasize client retention

 Acquiring new clients is important, but retaining them is equally crucial for long-term growth.
+A client who stays for two years is worth far more to your business than three clients who each last three months.

 How do you ensure clients continue training with you?
 Track their progress.
 Celebrate milestones, both big and small.
 Regular client check-ins and personalized feedback show clients you’re invested in their journey.